thoughtbot/yuri-ita/README.md

 # Yuri-Ita

+The goal of this library is to provide developers with a powerful set of tools to build expressive user interfaces for filtering, searching, and sorting data.

+TODO: What problem are we solving

+TODO: How does this library solve that problem

 The yuri-ita (揺り板), Japanese for "rocking plate" is a traditional wooden gold pan used in Japan.

-## Introduction

-The goal of this library is to provide developers with a powerful set of tools to build expressive user interfaces for filtering, searching, and sorting data.

 ## Installation